Kinsta vs SiteGround: Performance Compared – Which is Better for WordPress? (2019)

 - On-demand backups

-If you want to add a new site, SiteGround also includes a really convenient WordPress installer tool that lets you create a new blank WordPress install, or get started with an eCommerce store with pre-installed WooCommerce:
+If you want to add a new site, SiteGround also include a really convenient WordPress installer tool that lets you create a new blank WordPress install, or get started with an eCommerce store with pre-installed WooCommerce:

 Kinsta vs SiteGround: Performance Comparison